HINDS LIC GROWTH REPORT

 Jan, Feb & Mar 2026 ZP members matched against Master Data trial records

-Action Required: 12 People Said "Yes" (Jan–Mar) — But Are Not in Zen Planner
+Action Required: 11 People Said "Yes" (Jan–Mar) — But Still Unverified in Zen Planner

-These people are marked Signed Up = YES in the trial tracker but do NOT appear in the Jan, Feb, or Mar Zen Planner exports.
-April sign-ups are excluded — no April ZP export to cross-reference against.
-Check each one below — every missing account = potential lost recurring revenue.
+These people are marked Signed Up = YES in the trial tracker but do NOT appear in the Jan–Apr Zen Planner exports.
+Check each one — every missing account = potential lost recurring revenue.
+Update: Johanna Garzon resolved — confirmed in April ZP export (signed Apr 10).

 #NameTrial DateAction